Subin-Vidhu/2024/Complete Machine Learning,NLP Bootcamp MLOPS & Deployment/2. Python Programming Language/Readme.md

         - eg: `a = 1` and `A = 2` are different.

+        - Some naming conventions include:

+            - Variable names should be descriptive

+            - Variable names should be short and concise

+            - They must start with a letter or an underscore

+            - `snake_case` ie `all lowercase with underscores between words`.

+            - `camelCase` ie `first letter of each word is capitalized except the first word`.

+            - `PascalCase` ie `first letter of each word is capitalized`.

     - Statements in Python are written in new lines ie `end of a statement is marked by a newline character`.

             - eg: `print("Hello World")`